-The Management of SEND Funding
+The Management of Special Educational Needs and Disabilities Funding

-Funding for SEND is provided through the Dedicated Schools Grant (DSG).
-The Local Authority currently retains 11% of DSG and this funds the Local Authority's statutory responsibilities for school age children and young people.
-The remainder is devolved to schools to meet their statutory responsibilities for children and young people.
-The DSG funding devolved to schools contains a notional element for SEND.
-The Local Authority also receives funding from the Early Intervention Grant which funds early year's provision and support for SEND.
+Funding for special educational needs and disabilities is provided through the Dedicated Schools Grant (DSG).
+The Local Authority currently retains 8.34% of DSG.
+Part of this funding supports the Local Authority's statutory responsibilities for school age children and young people.
+Delegated budgets which are devloved to schools, which are funded from DSG also contain funding to meet the school's statutory responsibilities for children and young people.
+The DSG funding contains a notional element for special educational needs and disabilities.
+The Local Authority also receives funding from the Early Intervention Grant which funds early year's provision and support for special educational needs and disabilities.